Chapter 7 Guidance

 The Bankruptcy Code uses a means-test analysis in 11 U.S.C. § 707(b) to evaluate whether a Chapter 7 filing would be presumptively abusive.
 Current monthly income is part of that review, but it is not the whole analysis.

 If income is above the state median, allowed expenses and secured-debt payments may still matter.
-That is why the real question is not simply "Am I above median?" but whether the full means-test calculation still supports Chapter 7.
+The real question is not simply "Am I above median?" but whether the full means-test calculation still supports Chapter 7.

 What the Chapter 7 Timeline Usually Looks Like